 (12) As an addition, I sometimes think that once I have fully realized this potential and ripened my Buddha nature, I will be a fully enlightened being, like Buddha, who is now sitting in front of me.
 Understanding that faith in Buddha necessitates faith in my own enlightened potential, and that we’ve always had this connection, I recite the Liberating Prayer as a request for more blessings.

 (13) Any feeling of peace we experience during this meditation and in general is the same as Buddha’s blessings, not separate.
-On this point, I have decided to share here as the second half of this article a beautiful, helpful comment that someone left on this blog some time ago.
-Please keep reading below if you’re interested.
+Check out this article to find out more.

 *I personally don’t use the terms “black” smoke and “white” light as I feel in our modern culture that these can actually sound racist, whereas they were just colors back in Tibet.
 And as these are symbolic of our negative and positive thoughts, I think they perhaps could be any colored smoke or light.
 For me, thick heavy smoke and clear light (in fact the most beautiful light I can imagine) works better.
 But if black and white works for you, go for it.